nishan9/TravelX-API/README.md

 ```
 git pull origin main
 ```
+Ensure there is a `.gitignore` file so your target folder is not pushed.

 Create a new branch with an appropriate name of the feature you are working on:

 ```